docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 onShow
 ******
-Called when a request is made to open the window using the :ref:`show() <window-object-show>` method, before the window is made visible, but after automatic layout is complete.
+Called when a request is made to open the window using the :ref:`show() <window-object-functions-show>` method, before the window is made visible, but after automatic layout is complete.
 A handler can modify the results of the automatic layout.